Books and Records Retention

 • The audit-trail alternative was added to the rule.
 Electronic records originally had to be in non-rewriteable, non-erasable format (WORM).
 Now they can be in either WORM OR an audit-trail-compliant electronic system.

-Side-by-Side: "Records to Be Made" vs "Records to Be Preserved"
+How Do "Records to Be Made" and "Records to Be Preserved" Differ?

 The two SEC rules work as a pair.
 The "records to be made" rule tells you what must EXIST; the "records to be preserved" rule tells you how long to KEEP IT and in WHAT FORMAT: